Analysis: 12 numbers that explain the Seahawks’ season-ending loss to the Packers

 152 — Total snap counts for the season for first-round pick L.J.
 Collier, which includes the playoffs, in which he played zero.
 Collier was inactive for both playoff games, obviously a not-great sign for a player who had a disappointing first season after being taken with the 29th overall pick.

 136 — Receiving yards for Tyler Lockett, which was the third-highest total of his career.
-Each of his top three totals and four of his top six came this season in what was his first year as the team’s acknowledged No. 1 receiver following the retirement of Doug Baldwin.
-Lockett had a career-high 154 in a loss to New Orleans in September and 152 in an overtime win over Tampa Bay in November.
+Each of his top three totals and four of his top six came this season in what was his first year as the team’s acknowledged No. 1 receiver after the retirement of Doug Baldwin.
+Lockett had a career-high 154 in a loss to New Orleans in September and 152 in an overtime victory over Tampa Bay in November.

 86 — Percentage of snaps played in the game by Jadeveon Clowney, or 55 of a possible total of 64.
 Clowney has been playing since Nov.
 11 with a core muscle injury that will likely require surgery after the season and also missed a few plays Sunday when he was hit, well, somewhere it hurts and had to leave for a few plays.
 Left tackle Duane Brown, a teammate of Clowney’s with the Houston Texans before each joined the Seahawks, said “people don’t know what he’s been going through’’ to continue to play.